 - Stimulus-based testing in science and social studies through multiple-choice questions

-Candidates are provided three forms in English and Spanish, which can be accessed in large print, audio format, Braille and as online assessment.
+Candidates are provided three forms in English and Spanish, which can be accessed in large print, audio format, Braille, and as an online assessment.

-- do not have access to internet labs and/or quick internet connection;
+- Do not have access to internet labs and quick internet connection;

-- are unable to find an accommodation for online testing.
+- Are unable to find accommodation for online testing.

-- it is secured with latest technology that protects students answers and personal information; and,
+- It is secured with the latest technology that protects students' answers and personal information; and,

 TASC's assessment format offers Career and College Readiness (CCR) scores.

-Candidates appearing for the CBT examination can check their grades as soon as they complete the assessment.
-Those opting for the PBT format will be informed of their scores within 10 days of appearing for the examination.
+Candidates appearing for the CBT examination can check their grades as soon as they complete the assessment except for their writing section scores.
+Those opting for the PBT format will be informed of their scores within ten days of appearing for the examination.

 Recognition of TASC scores